andlo779/concrete/README.md

 * Authentication
   * ~~Users in DB~~
   * ~~Passwords hashed~~
-  * Use authentication header for basic auth
+  * ~~Use authentication header for basic auth~~
+  * Identify users via id....
   * Refresh token mechanism
-    * Return token with one time usage (??)
+    * Return token with one time usage (?? (state of token in db))
     * End-point to exchange refresh token to an normal token....
 * Open API Specification
-  * Swagger server
+  * ~~Swagger server~~
+  * Add ApiProperties on all DTO's
+* Update Nestjs to v 9
+* Implement own ExceptionHandler that returns a ErrorMessage Object that can be referenced in Swagger so error response type can be seen in Swagger server or json contract
 * https
 * Tests
   * Refactor unit tests of services to use _jest-mock-extended_ library for mocking
 * Record domain
     * Link images
     * Wishlist
+* HealthCheck
+  * Add external connection status to /status call (is DB there?)
 * Authorization
   * Normal user
   * Admin user

 ## Author
 [Andreas Lord](mailto:andlo779@gmail.com)